scrapy/itemloaders/docs/loaders-context.rst

 Item Loader Context
 ===================

+The Item Loader Context is a mechanism that allows to change the input/ouput processors behavior.
+It's just a ``dict`` of arbitrary key/values which is shared among all processors.
+By default, the context is set to the ``selector`` and any other `keyword arguments` sent to the Loaders's ``__init__``.
-The Item Loader Context is a dict of arbitrary key/values which is shared among all input and output processors in the Item Loader.
-It can be passed when declaring, instantiating or using Item Loader.
-They are used to modify the behaviour of the input/output processors.
+The context can be passed when declaring, instantiating or using Item Loader.

 For example, suppose you have a function ``parse_length`` which receives a text value and extracts a length from it::